neilsextra/video-indexer/README.md

 Essentially, uploads and splits it in 10K chunks (which can be changed if need be) and stored in an Azure Block Blob Storage.
 This is then sent to to the Azure Video Indexer (version 2) for analysis and processing.
 The progress is then monitored though a timer which examines the progress every 30 seconds.
 Once 100% complete, stores both the 'breakdown' and thumbnails associated with the video in a Azure Blob Container.
-All metadata is store within an Azure Table.
+All metadata is stored within an Azure Table.

 # considerations